Infant Mortality Reduction Initiative

 The American Academy of Pediatrics recommends that all infants sleep on their backs in their own safety-approved crib, bassinet, or play yard and in a smoke-free environment to reduce the risk of sudden unexplained infant deaths (SUID).
 SUIDs includes Sudden Infant Death Syndrome (SIDS) and Accidental Suffocation and Strangulation in a Bed (ASSB).
 Sleep related tragedies during infancy are largely preventable.

-SBS is 100% preventable and there are numerous resources available to parents and caregivers to provide support and encouragement.
+Abusive Head Trauma, which also includes Shaken Baby Syndrome (SBS), is 100% preventable.
+There are numerous resources available to parents and caregivers to provide support and encouragement.

 - Preventing Premature Births